ArcadeHustle/WatermelonPapriumDump/README.md

 [Video Games and Intellectual Property: Chrono Trigger Fan Remakes and Copyright Protection](http://mttlr.org/2012/09/video-games-and-intellectual-property-chrono-trigger-fan-remakes-and-copyright-protection/)<br>
 "These first two were notable in that Square Enix, owner of the copyrights and trademarks related to Chrono Trigger, sent cease-and-desist letters to the developers of these games claiming trademark and copyright infringement."

-At the very least there is confirmed stolen IP for [Atari Golden Axe](https://github.com/ArcadeHustle/CSI-Paprium#golden-axe-tribute), and [Sega Streets of Rage](https://github.com/ArcadeHustle/CSI-Paprium#streets-of-rage-inner-city-tribute).
+At the very least there is confirmed stolen IP for [Sega Golden Axe](https://github.com/ArcadeHustle/CSI-Paprium#golden-axe-tribute), and [Sega Streets of Rage](https://github.com/ArcadeHustle/CSI-Paprium#streets-of-rage-inner-city-tribute).
 These stolen assets in essence make Paprium a "mash-up".

 <p align="center">
 <img src="https://github.com/ArcadeHustle/CSI-Paprium/raw/main/Evidence/SORInnerCityTribute/innercity1.jpg" width="240" height="180">